GlobalSport/state-decorator/README.md

 The _props_ property of the StateDecorator is passed to nearly all action callbacks.
 It's usually used to pass some context data.

-Sometimes the state is built from one of several _prop_.
-If these props change the state must be recomputed.
+Sometimes the state is built from one of several _props_.
+If one of these props change the state must be recomputed.

 3 props of the StateDecorator are used for this.